Parcion Private Wealth LLC Raises Stock Holdings in Motorola Solutions, Inc. (NYSE:MSI)

 Insider Activity

-In other news, SVP Cynthia Yazdi sold 4,744 shares of the stock in a transaction dated Friday, March 1st.
+In related news, SVP Cynthia Yazdi sold 4,744 shares of the stock in a transaction dated Friday, March 1st.
 The stock was sold at an average price of $334.30, for a total value of $1,585,919.20.
-Following the completion of the sale, the senior vice president now owns 8,858 shares in the company, valued at $2,961,229.40.
-The transaction was disclosed in a legal filing with the SEC, which is available through this link.
+Following the completion of the sale, the senior vice president now directly owns 8,858 shares of the company’s stock, valued at approximately $2,961,229.40.
+The sale was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
 Insiders own 1.50% of the company’s stock.

 Motorola Solutions Profile